LukeSmithxyz/emailwiz/README.md

 ## Sites for Troubleshooting

-Can send or receive mail?
+Can't send or receive mail?
 Getting marked as spam?
 There are tools to double-check your DNS records and more:

 - Always check `journalctl -xe` first for specific errors.
 - [Check your DNS](https://intodns.com/)